georgiee/coding-for-kids/slides.md

 ![](images/03-how/makeymakey.jpg )

 ---
-^ When closing a circuit you virtually press a key
+^ When you close a circuit you virtually press a defined key

 ^ And what can you do with it?